 It's Always Sunny

-I watch The Daily Show, Last Week Tonight, and old episodes of The Colbert Report religiously.
 I also have a tradition of watching Colbert's White House Correspondents' Dinner speech on a semi-regular basis, because the shit-eating grin on W's face will never get old.

 I'm generally addicted to older Disney movies, because the soundtrack for The Hunchback of Notre Dame is absolutely amazing and never gets old.
 But I like pretty much any kind of movie if it's done well (but I have a soft spot for zombie movies regardless of quality).
 Most of my movies are sci-fi, action-drama, and Pixar.
 Lord of the Rings marathon, anyone?
 Or a marathon of the MCU movies, because Iron Man is my spirit animal.